Tea tree oil

 Depression and Tiredness

 Even if tea tree oil is frequently used for treating nasal polyps, it also has its share of unwanted side effects.
-The oil was found to cause runny nose, and can sting or burn at times.
+The oil was found to cause a runny nose and can sting or burn at times.
 The nasal polyp may become enlarged before it gets smaller.

 Diarrhea has also been noted as one of tea tree oil’s unfavorable side effects.
 Cases of diarrhea and other allergic reactions were observed in users who have ingested tea tree oil when they shouldn’t have.